 This research includes a sample of 200 male respondents, ages 16 to 19 years that are athletes and who prefer different sports games.
-The sample was divided into four sub-samples in accordance with the type of sport disciplines, namely: handball players - 50, basketball players - 50, football players - 50 and volleyball players - 50.
+The sample was divided into four sub-samples in accordance with the type of sport disciplines, namely: handball players - 50, basketball players - 50, football players - 50.